lukasmartinelli/pipecat/README.md

   | python -cu 'import sys; print(sum(map(int, sys.stdin)))'
 ```

+> If you are into streams and UNIX pipes [checkout my Haskell based awk and sed alternative ](https://github.com/lukasmartinelli/hadolint)

 ## Support

 Pipecat supports a local mode and all AMQP 0.9.1 message brokers.